 Skip to main content

-Nearly a decade of conflict in Yemen has created one of the most severe humanitarian crises.
-The World Food Programme's (WFP) emergency response is also among the largest in the world, with over 15 million people reached in 2023.
+More than a decade of conflict in Yemen has created one of the world's most severe humanitarian crises.

 WFP’s food assistance and the continued support of donors have been instrumental in keeping famine at bay.
-However, we urgently need to secure additional funding, with operations requiring US$1.27 billion from March to August 2024.
+However, we urgently need to secure additional funding, with operations requiring US$553 million up to May 2025.

 What the World Food Programme is doing to respond to the Yemen emergency